stuartfowler/CEMT/Documentation/stereotypes.md

 `SecurityConstraint` acts as a generalised stereotype for  the `ISMControl` stereotype.

 `SecurityConstraint` also has a related stereotype `Customization` which renames the built-in `Documentation` attribute to be called `Control Description`.
-It also sets the `Package` stereotype as `Possible Owners` which allows the `Asset` stereotype to appear when creating elements under a `Package` and sets the `SecurityControl` stereotype as a `Quick Applying For` property, which allows the `SecurityConstraint` stereotype to appear in the context menu for a `SecurityControl`.
+It also sets the `Package` stereotype as `Possible Owners` which allows the `SecurityConstraint` stereotype to appear when creating elements under a `Package` and sets the `SecurityControl` stereotype as a `Quick Applying For` property, which allows the `SecurityConstraint` stereotype to appear in the context menu for a `SecurityControl`.

 ##### ISMControl